twitter/communitynotes/content/writing-and-rating-impact.md

 The two most important activities in Community Notes are [writing notes](../writing-notes) and [rating notes](../rating-notes).
 Contributors can see the history of their past Writing Impact and Rating Impact on their profiles.

-{{< figure src="../images/writing-and-rating-impact.png" alt="Mockup of the top half of a mobile screen displaying a Community Notes contributor profile.
-Image at the top shows an anonymous avatar with glasses.
-Contributor display name: Generous Carrot Sparrow.
-22 Rating Impact, 3 Writing Impact.">}}
+{{< figure src="../images/writing-and-rating-impact.png" alt="Screen showing an anonymous contributor, their avatar, and alias name.">}}

 ## Writing Impact